sebolsita/VR_MSc_3_Coding__ForestFireGame_VR/README.md

     <img src="https://i.ibb.co/7xhmFJ6/logio-productions2.png" alt="Logo" width="350" height="350">
   </a>

-<h3 align="center">Coding - Forest Fire [The Game of Live]</h3>
+<h3 align="center">Coding - Forest Fire [The Game of Live variation]</h3>

   <p align="center">
-This is 3rd project done during my MSc Virtual Reality studies, focusing on the enhancement of an existing Forest Fire simulation.
+This is 3rd project done during my MSc Virtual Reality studies, focusing on the enhancement of an existing Forest Fire simulation.<br>
-The goal is to introduce modifications that are deeply rooted in new C# code, going beyond surface-level changes to add meaningful functionality.
+The goal is to introduce modifications that are deeply rooted in new C# code, going beyond surface-level changes to add meaningful functionality.<br>
 The enhancements are designed to not only enrich the simulation but also to demonstrate the practical application of advanced coding skills within a virtual environment.
     <br />
     <a href="https://github.com/sebolsita/VR_MSc_3_Forest_Fire__Game_VR"><strong>Explore the files »</strong></a>
     <br />
     <br />
-    <a href="https://youtu.be/QzwF29jv5mw">View Demo</a>
+    <a href="https://www.youtube.com/watch?v=I9UqnSDR7mo">View Demo</a>
     ·
     <a href="https://github.com/sebolsita/VR_MSc_3_Forest_Fire__Game_VR/issues">Report Bug</a>
     ·